peopledoc/vault-cli/README.rst

 -------------

-- Cascading (local, user, global) YAML configuration file: configure once, use everywhere,
+- Cascading (local, user, global) YAML configuration file: configure once, use everywhere
-- Read, browse, write, move, delete secrets easily,
+- Read, browse, write, move, delete secrets easily
-- Read multiple secrets at once, as YAML,
+- Read multiple secrets at once, as YAML
-- Launch processes with your secrets as environment variables,
+- Launch processes with your secrets as environment variables
-- Launch processes with ``ssh-agent`` cofigured from your vault,
+- Launch processes with ``ssh-agent`` configured from your vault
-- Write templated files with secrets inside,
+- Write templated files with secrets inside
-- Combine multiple secrets into a single one (e.g. a DSN string from components).
+- Combine multiple secrets into a single one (e.g. a DSN string from components)

 ``vault-cli`` tries to make accessing secrets both secure and painless.